Our Links Are Trusted By 2,500+ SEO Agencies

 They allow you to create detailed reports that can be shared with clients or team members, showcasing your progress in uncovering and disavowing those unwanted spam links.

-Even though this feature isn’t exclusively designed for detecting link spamming. it’s a powerful free tool from Google that offers insights into how your website is performing.
+Although this feature isn’t exclusively designed for detecting link spamming. it’s a powerful free tool from Google that offers insights into how your website is performing.

 It’s worth mentioning here because it provides information about your backlinks and allows you to disavow harmful links within the tool.